IzzyBoop/dotfiles/README.md

 # Waddup Nerd
 This is my own personal repo just to keep track of things.
+Don't expect quality or effort.

 ### borders
 `~/.config/borders`